christophriepe/cassandra-retro/README.md

 - [christoph.riepe@charite.de](mailto:christoph.riepe@charite.de)

 ## Inclusion Criteria
+Inclusion criteria were defined based on the following three characteristics.
+A more detailed description of the included values of these characteristics follows in the further course.

 - Year
 - System
 - OPS

 ### Years
 All cases in which the index surgery was performed in one of the following eight years were included.

 | ID   | Year |
 | :--- | :--- |
 | 0    | 2014 |